Grab revenue rises, loss narrows on delivery, ride demand

-NEW YORK (BLOOMBERG) - Grab Holdings said revenue rose 6 per cent in the first quarter after the ride-hailing and delivery company won back consumers as the pandemic receded in South-east Asia.
+NEW YORK • Grab Holdings said yesterday its revenue rose 6 per cent in the first quarter after the ride-hailing and delivery company won back consumers as the pandemic receded in South-east Asia.

-Revenue increased to US$228 million (S$316 million) after the Singapore-based company added sales from Jaya Grocer, a platform it acquired in January.
+Revenue increased to US$228 million (S$315 million) after the Singapore-based company added sales from Jaya Grocer, a platform it acquired in January.

 That was more than the US$139.2 million analysts were expecting, according to data compiled by Bloomberg.